First, they made shoes for real champions out of ordinary sneakers, gradually changing the world of sports beyond recognition.

 5. Just Do It!

-One of the world's most recognizable slogans, "Just Do It," was inspired by the words of Gary Gilmour, a serial criminal convicted to death.
-It is known that before his death, the last words he uttered were: "Let's Do It!" - "Let's do that!".
-Nike used the phrase "Just Do It" in their advertising campaign in 1988 and then chose it for the company's main slogan, which remains unchanged to this day.
+One of the world's most recognizable slogans, "Just Do It," was inspired by the words of convicted serial killer Gary Gilmore.
+His last words before he died were reportedly "Let's Do It!"
+Nike used the phrase "Just Do It" in an advertising campaign in 1988, and then chose it for the company's main slogan, which remains unchanged to this day.

 6. History with the Beatles

-Incredibly, Nike was the first company to use The Beatles in their product ads.
-An ad for Nike Air Max sneakers came out in 1987 and the song was "Revolution".
-The $10 million ad has become one of the most famous in history, and has also been heavily criticized.
-Fans of the Beatles thought that the corporation made the authors of advertising slogans out of rock musicians.
-In addition, having agreed with Yoko Ono, Nike did not enlist the support of other members of the Liverpool Four and received claims for $ 15 million.
-Claims against the copyright holders were settled only two years later.
+It’s incredible, but Nike was the first company to use a Beatles song in an advertisement for its products.
+The Nike Air Max ad came out in 1987, and the song was “Revolution.”
+The $10 million ad became one of the most famous in history, and was also subject to considerable criticism.
+Beatles fans believed that the corporation had turned the rock musicians into authors of advertising slogans.
+In addition, having reached an agreement with Yoko Ono, Nike did not secure the support of the other members of the “Fab Four” and was sued for $15 million.
+The claims against the copyright holders were settled only two years later.

 7. The world's largest store